SteveJustin1963/tec-KB/README.md

 ## Observe and Question
 * review current tec-1 kb design, code and operation
-* review FB group chats, eg changed code reflect new key positions, eg BG
+* review FB group chats, eg changed code reflect new key positions
 * http://www.keyboard-layout-editor.com/
 * rearrange and or expand the current kb with a few additional parts
 * can another kb project be ported to the tec-1?